mhoffm32/JavaPasswordManager/README.md

 Interactive Java password database

-- Uses HashMap to store user apps with their associated passwords app in a hashmap,
+- Uses HashMap to store user apps with their associated passwords app in a hashmap.

-- Checks for password complexity when changing or adding new passwords
+- Checks for password complexity when changing or adding new passwords.

 - Protects saved passwords with a dynamic entrance password.